 - Alt +16 For Arrow Bullet

-You need to use your numeric keypad for using the numbers key with Alt-tab.
-If you are working on a laptop you may need to use different shortcuts.
+You must use your numeric keypad to use the numbers key with Alt+tab.
+You may need to use different shortcuts if you are working on a laptop.

-You can use Symbol Dial Box in case if you don’t have a number pad on your keyboard or if you forget Keyboard shortcuts.
+You can use Symbol Dial Box if you don’t have a number pad on your keyboard or forget Keyboard shortcuts.

 We will show you this step by step and with an example.